koknat/dif/README.md

     Viewing options:
        -quiet             Do not print to screen

-       -verbose           Print names and file sizes of preprocessed temp files, before comparing
+       -verbose           Print names and file sizes of preprocessed temporary files, before comparing

-       -gui cmd           Instead of using meld to graphically compare the files, use a different tool This supports any tool which has command line usage similar to gvimdiff i.e. 'gvimdiff file1 file2'.
-This has been tested on meld, gvimdiff, tkdiff, and kompare (and likely works with diffmerge, diffuse, kdiff, kdiff3, wdiff, xxdiff, colordiff, beyond compare, etc)
+       -gui cmd           Instead of using kompare to graphically compare the files, use a different tool This supports any tool which has command line usage similar to gvimdiff i.e. 'gvimdiff file1 file2'.
+This has been tested on meld, gvimdiff, kdiff3, tkdiff, and kompare (and likely works with diffmerge, diffuse, kdiff, wdiff, xxdiff, colordiff, beyond compare, etc)
                           Examples:

                           -gui gvimdiff
                               Uses gvimdiff as a GUI

+                          -gui kdiff3
+                              Uses kdiff3 as a GUI

                           -gui tkdiff
                               Uses tkdiff as a GUI